 The longest time a human embryo has been stored is around 30 years, but once embryos have been frozen, they can be stored indefinitely.
-Those who have left embryos in storage for more than a decade typically do not use them; however, frozen embryos have been thawed after nearly 20 years and produced healthy babies.
+In 2020, a donated embryo that had been frozen for 27 years resulted in the birth of a healthy baby girl.

 Yes.
 Embryos are frozen after fertilization and are stored until the desired time of transfer.
 There are also processes for freezing eggs (oocytes) prior to fertilization.
 Fertilization takes place after the eggs are thawed, and then the fertilized egg is ready for transfer.